You won’t want to miss out on these stellar topics new to the bookshelf

 The Community Food Forest Handbook: How to Plan, Organize and Nurture Edible Gathering Places

 People are the most vital component of community food forests, but while we know more than ever about how to design food forests, the ways in which to best organize and lead groups of people involved with these projects has received relatively little attention.
 In The Community Food Forest Handbook, Catherine Bukowski and John Munsell dive into the civic aspects of community food forests, drawing on observations, group meetings, and interviews at over 20 projects across the country and their own experience creating and managing a food forest.
 They combine the stories and strategies gathered during their research with concepts of community development and project management to outline steps for creating lasting public food forests that positively impact communities.

 Wisdom of Communities book series

-by Fellowship for Intentional Community
+by Foundation for Intentional Community

 A series of 4 books in one, Wisdom of Communities is a collection of lessons learned throughout the 40+ years of published Communities magazine.
 This series is intended to aid community founders, seekers, current communitarians, students, and researchers alike in their explorations.
 Each book is over 300 pages and features over 100 of our best articles.
 Volumes can be purchases separately or discounted as a set.
 Titles include: Starting a Community; Finding a Community; Communication in Community; Sustainability in Community.